ANcpLua/TW-Mailer-Pro/README.md

 ## Prerequisites

-Before you can build and run TwMailer, you need to install several dependencies.
+Before you can build and run TwMailer, you need to install annoying dependencies.

 ### Install Build Tools for Make and g++
 ```bash